 ANSYS, Inc. (the "Company") develops and globally markets engineering simulation software and technologies widely used by engineers and designers across a broad spectrum of industries, including aerospace, automotive, manufacturing, electronics and biomedical.
 Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company employs approximately 460 people and focuses on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
-The Company distributes its ANSYS(R), DesignSpace(R), AI\Solutions, ICEM CFD Engineering and CADOE products and services through a network of channel partners in 37 countries, in addition to its own direct sales offices in 18 strategic locations throughout the world.
-The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month and six-month periods ended June 30, 2002 and 2001, and with the Company's audited financial statements and notes thereto for the year ended December 31, 2001 filed in Form 10-K with the Securities and Exchange Commission.
+The Company distributes its ANSYS(R), DesignSpace(R), AISolutions, ICEM CFD Engineering and CADOE products and services through a network of channel partners in 37 countries, in addition to its own direct sales offices in 18 strategic locations throughout the world.
+The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month and nine-month periods ended September 30, 2002 and 2001, and with the Company's audited financial statements and notes thereto for the year ended December 31, 2001 filed on Form 10-K with the Securities and Exchange Commission.

-This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements below concerning future trends regarding the Company's intentions related to continued investments in sales and marketing and research and development, plans related to future capital spending, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements, estimates of tax rates in future periods, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
+This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements below concerning future trends regarding the Company's intentions related to continued investments in sales and marketing and research and development, regarding increased general and administrative expenses due to additional legal and accounting compliance costs, plans related to future capital spending, potential changes in the Company's effective tax rate, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements, estimates of tax rates in future periods, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
 The Company's actual results could differ materially from those set forth in forward-looking statements.
 Certain factors that might cause such a difference include risks and uncertainties detailed in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section in the 2001 Annual Report to Shareholders and in "Certain Factors Regarding Future Results" included herein as Exhibit 99 to this Form 10-Q.